-Current interest rates range from 3.5 percent APR to 10.16 percent APR.
+Current interest rates start at 4.37 percent APR.
 Your actual APR will be determined by a number of factors, including location, credit line amount, loan-to-value ratio (LTV) and credit score.
 The maximum APR is 18 percent in all states available except for North Carolina, where the maximum is 16 percent.

 How to qualify for a home equity loan with SunTrust Bank

 Like most HELOCs, approval is based on credit score, credit qualifications and eligibility.
 While SunTrust Bank doesn’t disclose its eligibility requirements, you’ll likely have to have a credit score in the mid-600s and a low debt-to-income ratio.
 As with all home equity loans, you’ll also need to have sufficient equity in your home — generally at least 20 percent equity.

 How to get started